Trent Peoples: Background

 Peoples was born in Campbelltown, New South Wales, Australia.
 He completed his schooling at St. Gregory's College, Campbelltown.

 He played his junior rugby league with the Campbelltown Collegians.

 Career

+Peoples was named South Sydney's NSW Cup player of the year in 2021.
 Peoples made his first grade debut for South Sydney (first grade player number 1179) in his side's 32−12 loss to the Brisbane Broncos at Stadium Australia in round 9 of the 2022 NRL season.

+On 26 April 2023, Peoples announced he would be taking a hiatus from rugby league after failing to recover from a serious leg injury at the end of 2022.